Four simple steps to approaching questions your child asks

 Kids are full of questions, spiritual and otherwise.
 It’s one of our jobs as parents to answer these questions and help point our kids in the right direction.
 For some reason, we often get nervous about answering kids’ spiritual questions.
 We might worry that if we don’t give the right answer we’ll send our children on the wrong track or disappoint them, or we can feel exposed because we’re not theologically smart enough to give the right answer or don’t think we know our Bible well enough.

 Let’s remove that stress, because answering our kids’ spiritual questions is one of the most wonderful parts of Parenting for Faith and it’s really simple.
 You can watch the video, which gives you some worked examples, or just read through the steps below.
-We’ve also got a postcard download that you can print out and stick on the fridge to refer to next time a tricky question pops up.
+We’ve also got a postcard download that you can print out and stick on the fridge or save onto your phone, to refer to next time a tricky question pops up.
 You can use this tool in children’s and youth groups as well as at home, so feel free to share it in your churches too.

 Rachel explains four simple steps to take each question through.